anza-labs/anza-labs.github.io/content/posts/2025/0706-cosi-getting-started/index.md

 ## Step 4: Deploy a Sample Application

 Let’s deploy an app that writes logs to a COSI-managed bucket.
 The deployment includes:
-- A `logger` init container that generates logs.
+- A `logger` sidecar container that generates logs.
 - An `uploader` container that syncs logs to object storage.
 - A `BucketClaim` to request a bucket.
 - A `BucketAccess` to manage credentials.